Khalida Mansoor

 Khalida Mansoor (خالدہ منصور) is a Pakistani politician who had been a member of the National Assembly of Pakistan, from March 2008 to May 2018.

 Early life

-She was born on 14 September 1941 in Faisalabad, Pakistan.
+She was born on 14 September 1940 in Faisalabad, Pakistan.

 Political career

 She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on a seat reserved for women in the 2002 Pakistani general election.

 She was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) on a seat reserved for women from Punjab in the 2008 Pakistani general election.

-She was re-elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) on a reserved seat for women from Punjab in 2013 Pakistani general election.
+She was re-elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) on a reserved seat for women from Punjab in the 2013 Pakistani general election.